Exohayvan/atsuko/commands/README.md

 Start or play a game of Hangman!
 Use '!hangman start' to start a new game and '!hangman guess <letter>' to make a guess.

+## dnd

+This base of the dnd commands, few options to use: create, show, & card.
+More to come soon!

+Usage:
+`!dnd`

 ## roll

 Rolls a dice with the specified format (e.g., 2d6).